-We at GearBrain recently wrote about how to start your smart home for just $100, but now it's time to up the budget and see what $400 to $500 can get you.
+We at GearBrain recently wrote about how to start your smart home for just $100, but now it's time to up the budget and see what $500 can get you.

-This may sound like a large jump - yes, it is at least fourfold - but remember, we live in a world where $1,000 smartphones are quickly becoming the norm.
-Spending half that but getting a wide range of smart home products, which all talk to each other and can be made to work together, seems like good value in our books.
+This may sound like a large jump – and to many $500 is certainly a lot of money – but remember, we live in a world where $1,000 smartphones are quickly becoming the norm.
+Spending half that but getting a wide range of smart home products that all talk to each other and can be made to work together, and won't feel like yesterday's news in 12 months' time, seems like good value in our books.

 - How to build a smart home for less than $100

 - The smart home in 2020: What to upgrade and what to keep another year

 - Yes, you can build and run a smart home without a voice assistant